sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>tcl-pgtcl</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A Tcl client library for PostgreSQL
+Short desc    : A Tcl client library for PostgreSQL
 URL          : http://sourceforge.net/projects/pgtclng/
-Лицензия     : PostgreSQL
+License      : PostgreSQL
-Описание     : PostgreSQL is an advanced Object-Relational database management system.
+Descript     : PostgreSQL is an advanced Object-Relational database management system.
              : The tcl-pgtcl package contains Pgtcl, a Tcl client library for connecting
              : to a PostgreSQL server.
 ```